new-cairo-sky/epubkit/README.md

 A universal JS library for parsing and editing epubs in both Node.js (v8.x +) and the browser.

+Note: Support for signatures requires Node v10+ for the Crypto API used by the node [WebCrypto pollyfill](https://github.com/PeculiarVentures/webcrypto#readme).

 ### Features

 - Support for both `.epub` archive files and expanded epub diretories.
 - Support for un/obfuscating epub fonts in both IDPF and Adobe format.
 - Modify and save epubs in the browser.
 - Lazy fetching of resources when loading pre-expanded epub directories in the browser.
+- Node / Web support for signed signatures

-Note: Epubkit relies on [BrowserFS](https://github.com/jvilk/BrowserFS) v2.0.0-beta for browser support.
+Note: Epubkit relies on [BrowserFS](https://github.com/jvilk/BrowserFS) v2.0.0-beta for browser support of node fs.
+Cryptographic signing and hashing for signatures.xml relies on [XMLDSIG](https://github.com/PeculiarVentures/xmldsigjs) and a [WebCrypto pollyfill](https://github.com/PeculiarVentures/webcrypto#readme) for Node.

 ## Install